 We’ve all heard it from someone before about various movements: “Ugh, that’ll wreck your shoulder!” or “That’s bad for your knees!” and maybe “Flexing your spine under load is too much shear on your lumbar region.”
 Yep.
-There are one of two camps most fit pros fall into: The “don’t ever do it that!” camp and the “only do that if…” camp.
+There are one of two camps most personal trainers fall into: The “don’t ever do it that!” camp and the “only do that if…” camp.
 Are there really “bad” exercises that no one should ever perform or are such blanket exclusions deserving of some more scrutiny?

 Are they “bad” exercises or just not “ideal”?